Last Updated: April 4, 2015

 Sudden cardiac arrest, often caused by a combination of the

-heart attack.
-"It is important to clarify the differences
+attack.
+"It is important to clarify the differences between

-between these two conditions because people frequently lump them
+these two conditions because people frequently lump them together,"

-together," says Dr. Michael Chen, assistant professor of medicine
+says Dr. Michael Chen, assistant professor of medicine at the

 Unlike a heart attack, which involves a blockage of the coronary